 The Thomas Lord, West Meon

+The old pub building has been beautifully restored, maximising on its historic features, to create a warm cosy pub for all visitors.
 Either locate yourself by the roaring fire or head to have a good giggle at ferrets playing cricket above the bar, this is a place to get excellent food, local tipples and enjoy the best bits of Hampshire.

-he, High St, West Meon, Petersfield, GU32 1LN
+The High St, West Meon, Nr Petersfield, GU32 1LN